-Exhibit 7: FHFC-CRF File Checklist
+Exhibit 7: FHFC-CRF File Checklist (Updated 11/5/2020)

-☐ Duplication of benefits agreement signed by all household members $\square$ Housing Intake Application signed by all household members 18 years of age or over $\square$ Signed Self Certification of income for each household member 18 years of age or over ☐ Resident Income Certification $\square$ Copy of driver's license, ID or birth certificate for all household members $\square$ Copy of lease if requesting rental assistance $\ \Box$ Fee Simple Deed in applicant's name for homeowners or other documentation of ownership $\square$ Copy of monthly mortgage payment due for homeowners $\square$ Copy of monthly utility payment due if requesting utility assistance
+☐ Duplication of benefits agreement signed by all household members for owner occupied properties.
+For renters, only those impacted by COVID will complete the form. ☐ Housing Intake Application signed by all household members 18 years of age or over for owner occupied properties.
+For renters, only those impacted by COVID will complete this form. \square Signed Self Certification for each household member 18 years of age or over for owner occupied properties.
+For renters, only those impacted by COVID will complete the form. \square Resident Income Certification for owner occupied properties. ☐ Copy of driver's license, ID or birth certificate for all household members for owner occupied properties.
+For renters, provide and ID only for those impacted by COVID. \square Copy of lease or proof of tenancy if requesting rental assistance \square Fee Simple Deed in applicant's name for homeowners or other documentation of ownership \square Copy of monthly mortgage payment due for homeowners ☐ Copy of monthly utility payment due if requesting utility assistance

-Exhibit 8: Resident Income Certification (RIC)
+Exhibit 8: Resident Income Certification (RIC) Updated 11/5/2020